dedalus-enterprise-architect/openshift-networking-metallb/README.md

 oc adm policy add-scc-to-user privileged -n metallb-system -z speaker
 ```

-Provision one or more _IPAddressPool_ resources from which MetalLB will assign virtual IPs for the load balanced services
+Provision one or more _IPAddressPool_ resources from which MetalLB will assign virtual IPs for the load balanced services by customizing the provided yaml according to your needs:

 ```bash
 oc apply -f manifests/metallb-addresspool.yaml